marmhm/KG-metadata-tool-usability-study/Usability_study_Introduction.md

 *Note:* The schema specifies which elements are **required** and which are **optional**, and defines the **expected value type** for each.
 For instance, a title is free text, a theme is an IRI, a date follows a standard date format, and a distribution includes structured subfields like *mediaType*, *downloadURL*, and *accessURL*.

+*Note:* The “optional” and “required” indicators on this form apply only to the final version of the tool.
+For the purposes of this user study, please disregard them and complete as many fields as you are able to.

 ## Writing Metadata in Turtle Format
 ### Please note: You are not required to know Turtle for this study.